Ryan White Program Income

 Thursday, October 1, 2020

-Part 3: RWHAP Program Income Uses and Reporting (Cont. from Day 1)
+Part 3: RWHAP Program Income Uses and Reporting (Continued from Day 1)

 Evaluate RWHAP budgeting issues through examination of a hypothetical RWHAP Part C Budget, including issues related to overlapping RWHAP Part C and Part A/B/D grant projects.